binarybrat/r-botreborn/README.md

 Q: Why is it "reborn"

-A: I had another earlier "test" bot for this idea named "R-BOT" (reddit-bot) and I just wanted to rewrite it so named it RbotReborn
+A: I had another earlier "test" bot for this idea named "R-BOT" (reddit-bot) and I just wanted to rewrite it so named it R-BotReborn

 #### Note: This was my first python (and github) project I've worked on.
 I've used this as a way to learn the python programming langauge.
 So excuse any 'bad code' (feel free to make improvements).